 The smaller form factor also makes it more likely you will be carrying a good quality camera when opportunity strikes.

-Lens choices for micro four thirds are growing, and the 2x crop factor means that you can take advantage of a lens set which is much smaller than a similar range compatible with full frame cameras.
+Lens choices for micro four-thirds are growing, and the 2x crop factor means that you can take advantage of a lens set that is much smaller than a similar range compatible with full-frame cameras.

-Editorial photographers never know what sort of weather they will be asked to work in, so a camera which can stand up to the elements is a valuable tool.
+Editorial photographers never know what sort of weather they will be asked to work in, so a camera that can stand up to the elements is a valuable tool.